 Peer review process

-The peer reviewers are selected by Head of the Editorial Team according to the scientific paper topic and the reviewer expertise.
+The peer reviewers are selected by Chief Editor according to the scientific paper topic and the reviewer expertise.

 The author and a reviewer are not in an employment relationship, are not members of the same working group, are not a supervisor and a student, and are not members of the same family.

-Each paper is reviewed by the Head of the Editorial Team and, if it meets submission criteria, it is sent to two referees for double blind peer review.
-Based on their recommendations, the Head of the Editorial Team then decides whether the paper should be accepted as is, revised or rejected.
+Each paper is reviewed by the Chief Editor and, if it meets submission criteria, it is sent to two referees for double blind peer review.
+Based on their recommendations, the Chief Editor then decides whether the paper should be accepted as is, revised or rejected.
 In submitting research papers, the authors are asked to prepare their manuscripts in such a way that they do not reveal their identities to reviewers, either directly or indirectly.
-For better quality of research papers reviewers use a standardised template for review.
-This template requires the author to provide feedback and comment on amendments to the paper made after the review.
-The reviewing process and quality criteria of the ADAMarts are described in Authors Guidelines.
+For better quality of research papers, since 2016 reviewers use a standardised template for review.
+This template requires the author to receive feedback and comment on amendments to the paper made after the review.
+The reviewing process and quality criteria of the Journal of Business Management are described in Authors Guidelines.

-Reviewers evaluate article submissions to ADAMarts based on the requirements of the journal, predefined criteria, and the quality, completeness and accuracy of the research presented.
-They provide feedback on the paper, suggest improvements and make a recommendation to the Head of the Editorial Team about whether to accept, reject or request changes to the article.
-The ultimate decision always rests with the Head of the Editorial Team but reviewers play a significant role in determining the outcome.
+Reviewers evaluate article submissions to Journal of Business management based on the requirements of the journal, predefined criteria, and the quality, completeness and accuracy of the research presented.
+They provide feedback on the paper, suggest improvements and make a recommendation to the Chief Editor about whether to accept, reject or request changes to the article.
+The ultimate decision always rests with the Chief Editor but reviewers play a significant role in determining the outcome.

 Peer reviewers’ role and requirement to: